rocket-pool/old.docs.rocketpool.net/src/guides/node/create-validator.md

 If you **understand these risks** and **believe this is the case**, the CLI will let you go ahead with a deposit anyway.
 :::

-You will be prompted to confirm the typical gas costs;
+You will next be prompted with the network's current gas costs recommendations; confirm your gas price selection and follow the rest of the prompts:

 ```
 Your eth2 client is on the correct network.